anothertechs/anothertechs/src/blogs/programming/starter-guid-to-ssh/index.md

 title: Starter guid to SSH (Secure Shell)
 published: true
 date: 2021-06-14
+author: Hatim
+category: progamming
+description: Welcome to our comprehensive tutorial to SSH (Secure Shell) key configuration.
+This lesson will show you how to create SSH keys from scratch, as well as how to manage numerous keys and key pairs.
+keywords: ssh,secure,sheel,guid,user,client,connect,host,ecryption,decryption,commands
 thumbnail: ../../../images/thumbnail-markus.png
 ---

 # Starter guid to SSH

 ## What is SSH?

 SSH or Secure Shell allows people to access your server remotely.
 It uses encryption technology to ensure that all communications to and from the server are encrypted.